potatoeggy/eifueo/docs/chw3mz.md

  - A fallacy of **accident** wrongly applies a general rule to a specific exception.
     - e.g., *Since surgeons cut people with knives and cutting people with knives is a crime, surgeons are criminals.*
  - An argument that **begs the question** has circular reasoning by having premises that assume its conclusion.
-    - e.g., *Acid eats through your skin because it is corrosive.*
+    - e.g., *Acid must be able to eat through your skin because it is corrosive.*
  - **Cherry picking** occurs evidence that supports the conclusion is pointed out while those that contradict the conclusion are ignored or withheld.
     - e.g., *"Look at these perfect cherries — their tree must be in perfect condition!"*
  - A fallacy of **converse accident** wrongly applies a specific exception to a general rule.